neulab/ragged/retriever/README.md

 We support retrievers BM25 and ColBERT and retrieval corpuses kilt_wikipedia (KILT version) and the 2023 Annual Medline Corpus

+There are 4 steps:
-For each, you need download the repo and process the data differently.
+1. Download and process corpus data
+2. Download query dataset
+3. Get retriever outputs
+4. Evaluate retriever outputs

-# Download and process corpus data
+# 1. Download and process corpus data

 ## Download BioAS corpus - Pubmed
 <!--